-The ductile cast iron has a great advantage over steel: it is moldable.
+Ductile iron casting has a very important advantage over steel: it is moldable.

-Blast furnaces produce heavy steel ingots as the final result.
-These ingots are treated in cold or hot by mechanical means, such as rolling and stamping.
-Through this procedure it is very expensive to get complex shapes using steel, but it is easy to get plates, beams, wire and so on, which are usually the final products of steel.
+Blast furnaces produce heavy steel ingots as a final result.
+These ingots are worked cold or hot (hot means white red, but without remelting the steel), by mechanical means, such as rolling and stamping.
+Through this procedure it is very expensive to get complex shapes with steel, but it is easy to get plates, beams, wire, etc., which are generally the final products of steel.

-However, the iron castings are so fluid that it is possible to fill molds with the liquid iron itself, so it is possible to easily get complex shapes.
-Even in steel pipe installations, valves or other fittings are made of gray cast iron or ductile cast iron due to their complex shapes.
+However, the castings are so fluid that it is possible to fill molds with the liquid iron itself, making it possible to easily achieve complex shapes.
+Not surprisingly, even in steel pipe installations, valves or other elements (which are complex shaped bodies) are made of gray cast iron or ductile cast iron.

-Benefits and advantages applied to the ductile iron pipe
+Benefits and advantages applied to ductile iron cast pipe

-- The own resistance of the ductile cast iron withstands very high pressures.
+- The resistance of cast iron or ductile iron admits very high pressures.

-- Very high installation ratio minimizing the risk of pipe damage during installation.
+- Very high laying performance, minimizing the risk of pipe damage during installation.

-- Larger inner diameter = Higher hydraulic capacity
+- Bigger inner diameter = Bigger hydraulic capacity